caique-dev/stain-recognition/README.md

 # stain-recognition
-Library that allows recognition of an inkblot in each frame of a video  Experimental physics subject work (F359), Unicamp.
+Library that allows recognition of an inkblot in each frame of a video

+This is a Experimental physics subject work (F359), Unicamp.